roshanis/10kings/chapter2_alauddin_khilji_final.md

 Later invasions tested everything we had built.
 In 1303, Targhi's army pushed so deep into the sultanate that Delhi itself was besieged while Alauddin campaigned at Chittor.
 Our horse archer tactics, harassing their siege lines, striking supply routes, never staying still long enough to be trapped, kept the city alive until the Sultan rode back.

-When he arrived, he personally led the sortie that shattered the siege, and I rode beside him in that charge.
+When he arrived, he personally led the sortie that shattered the siege, and I proudly rode beside him in that charge.
 We saved Delhi, but I could not shake the suspicion that he had let the Mongols come close enough to terrify the city on purpose.
 Only a terrified population accepts chains as easily as we did.

 ### The Gujarat Campaign: The Price of Conquest